Open-Up/contributions-check-list/README.md

  **MIME**

+ Mime is the format of email.
+We have a library for parsing it.

   - NPE in MimeBoundaryInputStream.java:67 https://issues.apache.org/jira/browse/MIME4J-266
   - SingleBody should expose a getSize method. https://issues.apache.org/jira/browse/MIME4J-264
+  - Bonus: add documentation about mime4j-dom parsing and message generation.

  **SIEVE**

+ Sieve scripts allow one to write the behaviour the mail server should have upon mail reception.

   - Vacation and Reject might actually infinitly loop https://issues.apache.org/jira/browse/JSIEVE-104
   - REJECT notification might not be sent to mailing lists https://issues.apache.org/jira/browse/JSIEVE-105

- James team will offer guidance for these different tasks.
+ [James team](https://gitter.im/apache/james-project) will offer guidance for these different tasks.
 Just open pull requests on https://github.com/apache/james-project .